Gazyi/ServerPlugins/README.md

 ```
 Known issues:
 - If client equipped custom weapon in inventory buy slot, stock weapon for this slot will be overwritten.
-- Gloves in Heavy Assault Suit will be overlapped.
+- Equipping Heavy Assault Suit will make gloves fallback to default CT gloves, regardless of team.

 If you have any bug reports, bug fixes and code enhancements, create issue here.